-Unfortunately, there is no exception to stopping a policy due to the sale of the car, so though you are entitled to cancel the policy at any time, you will still have to pay any associated fees.
+Unfortunately, there is no exception to ending a policy due to the sale of the car, so although you are entitled to cancel the policy at any time, you will still have to pay any associated fees.

-A no-claims bonus (or no-claims discount) is built up for every full year of driving without any incidents.
-If you choose to cancel your insurance early, you won’t be entitled to any additional no-claims bonus for that year, but you won’t lose any bonus that you’ve already secured either.
+A no-claims bonus (or no-claims discount) is built up for every full year of driving without any car accident claims made on your policy.
+If you choose to cancel your insurance early, you won’t be entitled to any additional no-claims bonus for that year, but you won’t lose any bonus that you’ve already accrued either.

-If you are moving your insurance over to another company, many will be happy to continue counting your no-claims discount as part of their enticement to you as a customer but it’s not something they have to do.
-Discuss any details with your new insurer before you move over to find out if they will offer this.
+If you are transferring your car insurance over to another company, many providers will be happy to continue counting your no-claims discount as part of their enticement to you as a new customer, but it’s not something they are legally required to do.

-If you intend to keep the policy for one of the two cars, you are likely to find the insurance company much more agreeable and the fees lighter – after all, they are keeping you as a customer.
-Simply let them know that you have sold or otherwise got rid of one of your vehicles and they will adjust the policy accordingly.
+If you intend to keep your policy for one of the two cars, you are likely to find the insurance company much more agreeable and the fees lighter – after all, they are keeping you as a customer.
+Simply let them know that you have sold, or otherwise got rid of, one of your vehicles and they will adjust the policy accordingly.

 Remember, however, that you were probably receiving a substantial discount for multiple vehicles which will no longer apply if you go down to just one.
-It is likely that the policy for one will be greater than 50% of the amount you were paying for two, no matter which of the pair you choose to keep.
+It is likely that the policy for one will cost more than 50% of the amount you were paying for two, no matter which of the pair you choose to keep.

 The same is true with other alterations, such as changing your address, your job title or the location where the vehicle is parked overnight.
 Each will have an impact on your policy costs but should not incur additional fees.